New Jersey in the American Revolution: Battle of Princeton

 On January 3, 1777, the Continental Army commanded by Washington defeated the British army under Cornwallis at the Battle of Princeton.
 The initial contact at Princeton was between General Hugh Mercer's advance corp moving toward the Stoney Brook along Quaker Bridge road, against British Col. Charles Mawhood, who was leading most of the 55th regiment and other additional troops toward Trenton.
 As Mawhood crossed the Stoney Brook, both sides spotted the other.
 Both sides moved to a nearby hill above the Princeton Road (now US 206).
 Mawhood opened fire as the Americans came over the ridge, and followed with a bayonet charge.
 Mercer's men, armed mostly with rifles, were driven off, and Mercer was wounded by bayonets (he died several days later).
-More American militia moved up to engage Mercer, while another column led by General Sullivan moved on the town from the south.
+More American militia moved up to support Mercer, while another column led by General Sullivan moved on the town from the south.

 The advancing Militia were also repelled by Mawhood's regiment, although Mawhood was outnumbered 3 or 4 to one, but he and his men stood steadfast.
 Washington himself lead up more Continentals and encouraged the militia to return to the fight.
 After a few volleys Mawhood was forced to retreat across the Stoney Brook.

 After driving in a detachment of the 55th regiment, Sullivan marched into Princeton.
 Most of the remaining British forces retreated toward New Brunswick but some took up a defensive position in the stone university building, Nassau Hall.

 The Americans set up cannons facing Nassau Hall of Princeton University, and two cannonballs made contact with the walls of the hall.
 The British soldiers at Princeton were soon forced to surrender to the Americans, and Nassau Hall was recaptured.
 Cornwallis immediately moved to bring his army to engage Washington.
 This attempt failed due to a delaying force which damaged the Stoney Point Bridge and delayed the British.
 These two victories, and the resulting resurgence of the militias from New Jersey, Pennsylvania, Delaware, New York and Connecticut, forced the British out of most of New Jersey, boosting the morale of the Americans.
 The British were soon forced into an enclave around New Brunswick, giving up the rest of New Jersey."

-The attempt of the British went to show the Americans that they could not fight.
-The British army had failed.
-The British now realized it would be a long war.